 I could write a page about who I am – but I’m not important.
 It would truly be a waste of paper.
 I’m just an ordinary person who has an extraordinary God.
-I write under the pseudonym of Noriss Fehim for that reason.
-Welcome to your website in the name of his Son, Our lord Jesus Christ.
-Your friend N.F.
+Welcome to this website in the name of his Son.
+Our lord Jesus Christ.

 We run 2 blogs for your encouragement.
 A daily and monthly blog.
 You can also contact me for prayer requests or just for a chat.
 God bless you and may you find hope, peace and strength within these pages.
-Your friend N.F.
+Your friend Simon Fisher

 OUR MINISTRY OBJECTIVES.